Learning procedure

 Activity 5: Design and Build Challenge

-· Give students a design challenge, such as building a bridge that can span a gap of a certain length or support a specific weight.
+· The students are given a design challenge, such as building a bridge that can span a gap of a certain length or support a specific weight.

-· Allow students time to plan and sketch their designs before building.
+· They are allowed time to plan and sketch their designs before building.

-· Encourage them to incorporate what they've learned about bridge types and forces into their designs.
+· They are also encouraged to incorporate what they've learned about bridge types and forces into their designs.

 Activity 6: Bridge Building Experiment

-· Divide students into small groups and provide them with materials.
+· The students in small groups are provided with materials.

-· Challenge each group to build a bridge using craft sticks, straws, and playdough or clay.
+· We challenge each group to build a bridge using craft sticks, straws, and playdough or clay.

-· Encourage experimentation with different bridge designs and materials.
+· We encourage experimentation with different bridge designs and materials.

 · Test the strength of each bridge by placing small toy cars or objects on top.